-Machining of metal generates heat, which is detrimental to the cutting tool and the machined part.
+Machining metal generates heat, which damages the cutting tool and the machined part.
 Cutting oil, also known as cutting fluid, dissipates the heat generated during machining.

 Cutting oil is widely used in turning, milling, saw-cutting, gear hobbing, and other machining processes.

 In other words, companies today must keep their oils in service for as long as possible.
 With an industrial centrifuge, they can – sometimes indefinitely!

 A cutting oil centrifuge removes fine metal particles from the oil used to machine ferrous and non-ferrous components.
-The high centrifugal force exerted by a disc-stack centrifuge separates the denser metal particles from the lighter cutting oil.
-Clean cutting fluid recovered by the centrifuge is reuseable, thus saving replacement oil and disposal costs.
+The high centrifugal force (7,000 Gs) exerted by a disc-stack centrifuge separates small metal particles (0.5 microns) from the cutting oil.

 Centrifuges offer several benefits for industrial fluids.
 Some of them are listed below.

-|Motor Power||10 HP|
+|Motor Drive||4 HP||10 HP|